Dots Dots

 Hydrogen strategy

-By setting up a hydrogen certification scheme by 2025, a new Low Carbon Hydrogen Standard is being established.
-This will support the UK in playing an active role in the international hydrogen market.
+The UK has set a new Low Carbon Hydrogen Standard, which will support the UK in playing an active role in the international hydrogen market.

 Further information: Hydrogen Investor Roadmap; UK Hydrogen Strategy